 Feature Asthma COPD Asthma-COPD overlap More likely to be asthma if several of More likely to be COPD if several of Age of onset Usually childhood onset but can commence at any age.
-Usually > 40 years of age Usually age ≥40 years, but may have had symptoms in childhood or early adulthood ☐ Onset before age 20 years ☐ Onset after age 40 years Pattern of respiratory symptoms Symptoms may vary over time (day to day, or over longer periods), often limiting activity.
-Often triggered by exercise, emotions including laughter, dust or exposure to allergens Chronic usually continuous symptoms, particularly during exercise, with 'better' and 'worse' days Respiratory symptoms including exertional dyspnea are persistent but variability may be prominent Variation in symptoms over minutes, hours or days Symptoms worse during the night or early morning Symptoms triggered by exercise, emotions including laughter, dust or exposure to allergens □ Persistence of symptoms despite treatment □ Good and bad days but always daily symptoms and exertional dyspnea □ Chronic cough and sputum preceded onset of dyspnea, unrelated to triggers Lung function Current and/or historical variable airflow limitation, e.g. BD reversibility, AHR $FEV_1$ may be improved by therapy, but post-BD $FEV_1/FVC < 0.7$ persists Airflow limitation not fully reversible, but often with current or historical variability Record of variable airflow limitation (spirometry, peak flow) ☐ Record of persistent airflow limitation (post-bronchodilator FEV 1 /FVC < 0.7) Lung function between symptoms May be normal between symptoms Persistent airflow limitation Persistent airflow limitation ☐ Lung function normal between symptoms ☐ Lung function abnormal between symptoms Past history or family history Many patients have allergies and a personal history of asthma in childhood, and/or family history of asthma History of exposure to noxious particles and gases (mainly tobacco smoking and biomass fuels) Frequently a history of doctor- diagnosed asthma (current or previous), allergies and a family history of asthma, and/or a history of noxious exposures Previous doctor diagnosis of asthma Family history of asthma, and other allergic conditions (allergic rhinitis or eczema) □ Previous doctor diagnosis of COPD, chronic bronchitis or emphysema □ Heavy exposure to a risk factor: tobacco smoke, biomass fuels Time course Often improves spontaneously or with treatment, but may result in fixed airflow limitation progressive over years Symptoms are partly but significantly reduced by treatment.
+Usually > 40 years of age Usually age ≥40 years, but may have had symptoms in childhood or early adulthood Onset before age 20 years □ Onset after age 40 years Pattern of respiratory symptoms Symptoms may vary over time (day to day, or over longer periods), often limiting activity.
+Often triggered by exercise, emotions including laughter, dust or exposure to allergens Chronic usually continuous symptoms, particularly during exercise, with 'better' and 'worse' days Respiratory symptoms including exertional dyspnea are persistent but variability may be prominent Variation in symptoms over minutes, hours or days Symptoms worse during the night or early morning Symptoms triggered by exercise, emotions including laughter, dust or exposure to allergens Persistence of symptoms despite treatment Good and bad days but always daily symptoms and exertional dyspnea Chronic cough and sputum preceded onset of dyspnea, unrelated to triggers Current and/or historical variable airflow limitation, e.g. BD reversibility, AHR $FEV_1$ may be improved by therapy, but post-BD $FEV_1/FVC < 0.7$ persists Airflow limitation not fully reversible, but often with current or historical variability Record of variable airflow limitation (spirometry, peak flow) Record of persistent airflow limitation (post-bronchodilator FEV 1 /FVC < 0.7) Lung function between symptoms May be normal between symptoms Persistent airflow limitation Persistent airflow limitation Lung function normal between symptoms Lung function abnormal between symptoms Past history or family history Many patients have allergies and a personal history of asthma in childhood, and/or family history of asthma History of exposure to noxious particles and gases (mainly tobacco smoking and biomass fuels) Frequently a history of doctor- diagnosed asthma (current or previous), allergies and a family history of asthma, and/or a history of noxious exposures Previous doctor diagnosis of asthma Family history of asthma, and other allergic conditions (allergic rhinitis or eczema) Previous doctor diagnosis of COPD, chronic bronchitis or emphysema Heavy exposure to a risk factor: tobacco smoke, biomass fuels Time course Often improves spontaneously or with treatment, but may result in fixed airflow limitation Generally, slowly progressive over years despite treatment Symptoms are partly but significantly reduced by treatment.
 Progression is usual and treatment needs are high No worsening of symptoms over time.
-Symptoms vary either seasonally, or from year to year May improve spontaneously or have an immediate response to BD or to ICS over weeks □ Symptoms slowly worsening over time (progressive course over years) □ Rapid-acting bronchodilator treatment provides only limited relief.
-Chest X-ray Usually normal Severe hyperinflation & other changes of COPD Similar to COPD □ Normal ☐ Severe hyperinflation Exacerbations Exacerbations occur, but the risk of exacerbations can be considerably reduced by treatment Exacerbations can be reduced by treatment.
+Symptoms vary either seasonally, or from year to year May improve spontaneously or have an immediate response to BD or to ICS over weeks Symptoms slowly worsening over time (progressive course over years) Rapid-acting bronchodilator treatment provides only limited relief.
+Chest X-ray Usually normal Severe hyperinflation & other changes of COPD Similar to COPD 🗖 Normal □ Severe hyperinflation Exacerbations Exacerbations occur, but the risk of exacerbations can be considerably reduced by treatment Exacerbations can be reduced by treatment.
 If present, comorbidities contribute to impairment Exacerbations may be more common than in COPD but are reduced by treatment.
-Comorbidities can contribute to impairment Syndromic diagnosis of airways disease: how to use Box 5-2 Shaded columns list features that, when present, best identify patient with typical asthma and COPD.
-For a patient, count the number of check boxes in each column.
-If three or more boxes are checked for Airway inflammation Eosinophils and/or neutrophils Neutrophils ± eosinophils in sputum, lymphocytes in airways, may have systemic inflammation Eosinophils and/or neutrophils in sputum. either asthma or COPD, the patient is likely to have that disease.
-If there are similar numbers of checked boxes in each column, the diagnosis of ACO should be considered.
-See Step 2 for more details.
+Comorbidities can contribute to impairment Airway inflammation Eosinophils and/or neutrophils Neutrophils ± eosinophils in sputum, lymphocytes in airways, may have systemic inflammation Eosinophils and/or neutrophils in sputum. either asthma or COPD, the patient there are similar numbers of check diagnosis of ACO should be conside t is likely to have that disease.
+If ed boxes in each column, the